babetCode/kin335.adrienbabet.com/content/week1.md

         - redness & heat (from increased circulation)/swelling (from more plasma)/pain (some from initial injury, increased sensitivity, some from swelling pressure), bruising (from initial injury tearing microvasculature, leading to blood pooling)
 - destruction
 - repair & modeling
+    - begins around 48 to 72 hours and typically lasts around 6 weeks
 - maturation

 **I**n